Bakersfield Man Indicted for Scheme Creating Dozens of Fraudulent Accounts and Siphoning More Than $900,000 from Financial Institutions

 FRESNO, Calif. — A federal grand jury returned an eleven-count indictment today against Nahed Mishmish, 46, of Bakersfield, charging him with wire fraud, mail fraud and aggravated identity theft in a scheme that caused more than $900,000 in losses to the financial institutions, U.S. Attorney McGregor W. Scott announced.

 According to the criminal complaint, the FBI was tipped off that someone in Kern County was creating and using fraudulent credit card accounts, in part to buy large quantities of cigarettes from a Rite Aid store in McFarland.
 The FBI identified this individual as Mishmish.
 During a search of Mishmish’s residence, more than 60 cellphones were found and seized.
-The cellphones were marked with names, personal identifying information, and corresponding credit accounts.
+The cellphones were marked with names, PII, and corresponding credit accounts.

 This case is the product of an investigation by the Federal Bureau of Investigation with the assistance of the U.S. Postal Inspection Service and task force members: the Kern County Sheriff’s Office, the Bakersfield Police Department and the California Highway Patrol.
 Assistant U.S. Attorney Melanie L. Alsworth is prosecuting the case.